of20thmaine/Matrix-Operations/README.md

 # Basic Matrix Operations

 The following matrix operations package was developed for use in a university scientific computing class.
 The package was developed to provide functionality for creating matrix objects of any dimension and performing common matrix operations upon them.
+The culminating effort of this project was a naive Baye's classification function which allows fast and accurate classification of data sets in any dimension.
+Additionaly the project provides the ability to calculate eigen-values and eigen-vectors and the characteristic polynomial of high-degree polynomials.

 ## Getting Started